 On Windows

-• Right-click the image file, select Properties
+- Right-click the image file, select

-• Scroll Down to view dimensions and resolution.
+tab at the top bar - Scroll Down to view dimensions and resolution.

 I checked the file properties of Blue Baby Footprint Clipart from Pearly Arts in PC